 The global outbreak of the Coronavirus disease 2019 was declared a pandemic by the World Health Organization and a national emergency by the U.S. Government in March 2020.
 The COVID-19 pandemic has created significant uncertainty and adversely impacted many industries throughout the global economy.
-In 2021, the Company was able to mitigate the adverse impact on its business resulting from government restrictions on the movement of people, goods, and services.
+In 2022, the Company was able to mitigate the adverse impact on its business resulting from government restrictions on the movement of people, goods, and services.
 The impact of the COVID-19 pandemic is fluid and continues to evolve, and, therefore, the Company cannot predict the extent to which its business, results of operations, financial condition, or cash flows will ultimately be impacted.
-Management, with guidance from a dedicated Company COVID-19 Task Force, continues to monitor and assess the situation and prepare for potential implications for the Company's business, supply chain and customer demand.
+Management, with guidance from a dedicated Company COVID-19 Task Force, continues to monitor and assess the situation, take proactive steps to promote the health and safety of its employees, and prepare for potential implications for the Company's business, supply chain and customer demand.

 From a liquidity perspective, the Company believes it is currently well positioned to continue to manage through this global crisis.
-At the end of 2021, the Company was debt-free and had cash and short-term investments totaling \$221.0 million.
+At the end of 2022, the Company was debt-free and had cash and short-term investments totaling \$224.3 million.